HEPData/hepdata_lib/README.md

 ```

 If you are not sure about your Python environment, please also see below how to use `hepdata_lib` in a Docker or Apptainer container.
+The use of Apptainer is recommended when working on typical HEP computing clusters such as CERN LXPLUS.

 ## Getting started